Vancouver Speech Therapy: Speech Language Pathologists in Vancouver

 Expressive Language Skills

 When speech involves physical motor ability to talk, symbolic language is used to convey the message.
 Gestural symbols help you to send your message to others such as Shrugging the shoulders indicating, “I do not know,” raising of one eyebrow means you are surprised by something, and Waving means Bye-bye.
 Expressive language then refers to what your child says.
 Speech-language pathologists can help your child to learn these gestural symbols and new words to form phrases and sentences.
-It will help your child to communicate with others in the language of expression.
+It will help your child to communicate with others in the language of expression with the help of Vancouver Speech Therapy.

 ● Changing language according to the place and people, for example, we talk differently with a child and adult